 The SLT currently consists of the Headteacher, the Deputy Headteacher (who is also the Special Educational Needs Coordinator (SenCo)) and the School Office and Business Manager.
-The Headteacher, supported by the SLT controls at an executive level, implementing policies set by the Board of Trustees and/or Headteacher.
+The Headteacher, supported by the SLT controls at an executive level, implementing policies set by the Board of Trustees.